Why Cellofest?

 What Your Week Feels Like

-A balance of focused work, musical community, and time by the sea
+A balance of focused music-making, meaningful community, and restorative time near the sea.

 🌅 Morning

-Stretch on the beach, followed by indoor technique and focused repertoire work
+Gentle movement or a beach walk, followed by indoor technique classes and focused repertoire study

 🌊 Afternoon